 These days may change and there may be rehearsals or castings on other days.
 We try to get new members into a session of their choice but it depends on availabilities.

 WHAT DO YOU DO IN SESSIONS?

 A lot of improvisation, some scripts, rehearsing for plays, devising, filming – having a lot of fun and working hard!
 There’s not a lot of singing or dancing so if you are big on musical theatre you might want to supplement your Workshop sessions eleswhere.You’ll get to know a lot of very nice and talented young people from lots of different backgrounds.

 HOW MUCH IS IT?

-We charge £100 per term.
-There are three terms per year.
-It works out with all the extra sessions you have at less than £8 per session.
-HOWEVER, we are able to offer FREE places to those members who can genuinely not afford to pay.
+We charge £110 per term.
+There are three terms per year and a minimum of 10 sessions per term.
+However, we are able to offer FREE and half-price places to those members who are unable to pay.
 It is very important to us that we recruit on TALENT FIRST.
 Nobody is ever turned away who is unable to afford the fees.